What your spreadsheet was trying to be.

 they look in your head.

-A thumbnail grid communicates none of the care that went into building your collection.
-Showcases present your pieces with gallery-quality treatment — arranged the way you'd walk someone through them in person.
+A thumbnail grid misses the point of a serious collection.
+Showcases present your pieces the way you'd actually walk someone through them.

 Build as many as you want.
-Organize by category, by era, by story.
+Organize by category, era, or story.
 Set them public or private.
-Share with a link that displays your curation — not a marketplace thumbnail, but a curated exhibition.
+Share one link that shows your curation instead of a marketplace thumbnail.
 Manual showcases let you hand-pick every piece.
-Smart showcases filter automatically and update as your catalog grows.
+Smart showcases update as the catalog grows.

 Manual or smart